-- Establish where you want to install the PC's for Assistant Producer 2.0, and how you are going to run the network wiring. - Get the hardware.
+- Establish where you want to install the PC's for Assistant Producer 3.5, and how you are going to run the network wiring. - Get the hardware.
 Before you hop into the truck to run to the computer store, read this whole section first!
-To make setting up a network go as smoothly as possible, we recommend buying an Ethernet network card for each PC, and a mini Ethernet network hub.
-Using 10 Base-T cards & hub will be more than satisfactory for Assistant Producer 2.0.
-10/ 100 Base-T based networks are easy to set up & maintain when compared to the old "coax cable" based networks.
+To make setting up a network go as smoothly as possible, we recommend buying an Ethernet network card for each PC, and a mini Ethernet network hub (or even better a switch).
+Using 10 Base-T cards & hub will be more than satisfactory for Assistant Producer 3.5.
+10/100 Base-T based networks are easy to set up & maintain when compared to the old "coax cable" based networks.
 You should figure out how much network cable would be needed to go between each PC, TWOx12, and the network hub.
 What kind of cable to buy?
 The category 3 type Ethernet cable is just fine for 10 Base-T networks.
-When faced with really long cable runs, or facilities with a lot of RFI, it might be worth the cost to use category 5 cable.
+When faced with really long cable runs, or facilities with a lot of RFI, it is worth the cost to use category 5 cable (the difference is cost is really not that much).
 If this is to be the start of a studio computer LAN system, just go with the category 5 cable.
 Why?
 It won't be long before you will have to go 100 Base T, and that requires the use of category 5 cable! - While you are at the computer store, buy "Networking for dummies" or a similar introductory text.
 Not that you are a dummy, but this book will answer a lot of networking questions that we do not have the space and time to cover in this manual!